Editor’s note: This post was updated on Sept. 18, 2018

 The tougher codes – the strictest in the nation – proved their worth in 2004, when four hurricanes slammed into the state.
 Follow-up reports from FEMA and the Insurance Institute for Business & Home Safety showed that homes built under the new codes fared [PDF] better than pre-code houses, and insurance claims dipped.

 Despite this success, Florida lawmakers have taken steps in recent years to loosen the standards under the guise of removing burdensome regulations.
-Perhaps Florida and other states in Hurricane Alley should take note of FEMA’s assessment that money spent on reducing hazard risk is a sound investment, producing $4 of benefits for every dollar spent.
+Perhaps Florida and other states in Hurricane Alley should take note of The National Institute of Building Sciences’ recent assessment: Money spent on reducing hazard risk is a sound investment, producing $6 of benefits for every dollar spent.

 Not to mention that prevention also saves lives.